Welcome to the Catholic Education Diocese of Wollongong (CEDoW) COVID-19 Information Centre

 Supporting parents and carers to continue working by providing them with the option of sending their children to school.

 Ensuring the safety of vulnerable members of staff and students’ households (including elderly relatives, the immunosuppressed, and others vulnerable to COVID-19) by providing the option for students to access learning material from home.

-Minimising the impact on student learning, by continuing the implementation of our plans for remote learning delivery.
+Minimising the impact on student learning, by continuing the delivery of remote learning for as long as it is required.

-We are prepared for the possibility that one or more CEDoW schools may need to close temporarily, as others have in recent weeks, and we will ensure parents and carers receive timely updates if this occurs.
+We are prepared for the possibility that one or more CEDoW schools may need to close temporarily as a result of a confirmed case of COVID-19, and we will ensure parents and carers receive timely updates if this occurs.
 If a school is required to close during school hours, supervision will be available for students unable to return home, with reduced interaction between students.

-We have taken steps to ensure that hygiene standards in our schools and offices are maintained, and that appropriate cleaning will take place in response to any suspected or confirmed cases of COVID-19.
+We have implemented hygiene and social distancing standards in our schools and offices, and have ensured that appropriate cleaning will take place in response to any suspected or confirmed cases of COVID-19.

 NAPLAN CANCELLED FOR 2020

 NAPLAN exams will be cancelled this year.

 HSC 2020 UPDATE FROM NESA (15 MAY 2020)

 NESA has announced further changes related to the timetable for the 2020 HSC: